cesar-gz/Project-0/README.md

 ### How to get the website to run:

-1) In one terminal, go to C:\ ... \Project-0\backend directory, type "nodemon server"
+1) In one terminal, go to C:\ ... \RestaurantRoulette\backend directory, type "nodemon server"
-2) In another terminal, go to C:\ ... \Project-0\frontend directory, type "npm start"
+2) In another terminal, go to C:\ ... \RestaurantRoulette\frontend directory, type "npm start"

 Our website will then pop up in a new tab